Table of Contents

-Rehab for Anxiety Disorders
+Rehab for Anxiety Including Depression and Stress

 Anyone who has ever been stricken with a severe panic attack knows the intense nature of an anxiety disorder.
 Those who have experienced such an attack truly feel as if they are dying of a heart attack or stroke during the episode, with heart palpitations, profuse sweating, shortness of breath, a choking sensation, and a feeling of weight bearing down on the chest.
 The anxiety disorders spectrum represents the most prevalent mental health conditions in the U.S., with 18% of the adult population and 25% of the adolescent population affected by anxiety each year, according to statistics provided by the Anxiety and Depression Association of America.